• Skip to main content

 Ingredients

-• 2 cups Flour
+• 2 cups All-purpose flour

-• 1 cup Ricotta cheese full fat
+• 1 cup Ricotta cheese Full fat

-• ½ cup Butter
+• ½ cup Butter Unsalted, Room temperature

 • ½ cup Brown sugar

-• 1 cup Chocolate chips
+• 1 cup Chocolate chips Semisweet

-• 1 Egg Large
+• 1 Egg Large, Room temperature

 • 1 teaspoon Vanilla extract